 - How often do you revisit training with your sales reps?

 Even more than selling skills, I find that personal skills need the most coaching.
 Underperforming sales reps need a sales coach – someone dedicated to helping them be better, not only as a rep, but as a human being.
 Coaching requires a standard for performance.
 That’s what your sales process is for.
 However, reps need a coach to help them execute it well.
 This requires reinforcement and repetition.
-In other words, you need to run the plays over and over again with your reps until it becomes an unconscious competence.
+In other words, you need to work with your sales reps on specific steps and tactics within those steps over and over again until it becomes an unconscious competence.

 Good sales coaches are not solely focused on results.
 They focus on the means with which to achieve the desired results.
 Unsuccessful sales leaders obsess about quota.
 Great sales leaders focus on developing their reps’ skills to help them achieve quota.
 That’s a big difference.